Ziqi-Yang/llvmpym/README.md

 # LLVMPY Meow!

-Note this project is still in very early stage, not even half complete.
+Note this project is still in the very early stage, not even half completed.

 ## Manual Build of LLVM